Wait, are we describing Apologizes A Lot Here already? Ahh, oh no!! I'm so sorry, I'll get started!

 - Rolan of Ears for Elves definitely fits this, since he blames himself for everything; he even apologises for triggering long-standing prejudice, which makes Tanna mad at him as it wasn't his fault.
 In the second Q&A series, he apologises for apologising so much, because it gives a wrong impression of his people.

 - Mituna Captor from Homestuck.
 After pretty much every other thing he says or does.

-- Questionable Content has been derided as 'Apologetic Content' because of the main character Marten's constant apologising, even for things he shouldn't be apologising for, or weren't his fault.
+- The strip has been derided as 'Apologetic Content' because of the main character Marten's constant apologising, even for things he shouldn't be apologising for, or weren't his fault.